 Read reviews from Turtle and Coastal Conservation volunteers in MatemweSee more reviews

 The Marine Turtle Hatchery is based at Matemwe, a village on the north-eastern coast of Zanzibar.
 With spectacular beaches and a coral reef, there is plenty of fishing, snorkeling, diving, sightseeing and relaxing to be done.

 Arrival and orientation

-Volunteers need to arrive in Zanzibar on their start date and their orientation will take place the following day.
+Volunteers need to arrive in Zanzibar on their Wednesday start date and their orientation will take place on the Wednesday afternoon and/or the following day.

 After you have registered for the program, please book your flights to arrive at Abeid Amani Karume International Airport (ZNZ) in Zanzibar.
 Your airport pick-up is included in your Program Fee.
 We recommend that volunteers under the age of 18 travel internationally with a notarized letter from their parents to support their documentation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
 Your accommodation is covered by your Program Fee and includes the Wednesday night before your Thursday program orientation.
 If you are travelling in Tanzania prior to your volunteer program, we can arrange for you to be picked up in Zanzibar on your start date.